Get insider access

 4. Best Cheap Windows Laptop

-Our cheap pick is the Lenovo IdeaPad Slim 3i 15 (2023), a 15-inch Windows ultraportable.
+Our best cheap pick is the Lenovo IdeaPad Slim 3i 15 (2023), a 15-inch Windows ultraportable.
 It's available with various Intel 13th Gen CPUs, from a Core i3 to i7, and up to 16GB of RAM and 1TB of storage.
 The Intel CPUs can easily handle light productivity tasks like text processing, web browsing, and video playback.
-For the display, the cheaper configurations come with a low-quality TN panel, so you'll have to spend a bit more if you upgrade to an IPS display.
+The cheaper configurations come with a low-quality TN panel for the display, so you'll have to spend a bit more if you upgrade to an IPS display.
 The keyboard feels comfortable to type on, and the touchpad is small but responsive.
 The webcam is surprisingly good, allowing you to look and sound clear on video calls.

-Port selection is good; you get two USB-As, a USB-C, an HDMI, and an SD card reader.
+Its port selection is good; you get two USB-As, a USB-C, an HDMI, and an SD card reader.
 The USB-C supports video output and charging but not Thunderbolt 4, which is unfortunate but expected for a budget-friendly model.
 A fingerprint sensor is present for quick logins.
 The biggest downside is its battery life, which lasts less than seven hours of light use.
-Compared to the Acer Swift 3 14 (2020) above, this model gives you slightly more processing power as well as a better keyboard and webcam, but the display isn't quite as good, and the battery life is significantly shorter.
+Compared to the ASUS Vivobook 16 M1605 (2023) above, this model has a slightly brighter display, but its 16:9 aspect ratio isn't as well suited for productivity, as you get less vertical space, forcing you to scroll more often when reading a document or website.
 You can get this laptop on Lenovo's website.

 See our review